-End of day trading takes place the last hour or two of the day.
-End of day trading is also known as the power hour.
-The best time of day to trade are at the open and close.
+End of day trading takes place the last hour or two of the trading day.
+Trading power hour stocks is a lot of fun!
+End-of-day trading is also known as “the power hour.”
+The best time of day to trade is at the open and near the close.
+Why?
+Because that tends to be when the most volume of trading is happening.
 Power hour stocks have the potential to be lucrative when traded correctly.

-When trading, is less is more.
-The best trading happens in 2-3 hours instead of spending the entire day trying to trade.
+When trading, less is more.
+Over-trading is a thing you should avoid.
+The same goes for boredom trades.
+The best trading typically happens in 2-3 hours instead of spending the entire day trying to trade.

-End of day trading stocks are the stocks with the most volume and the best setups the hour before close.
-After the first hour and a half of trading, the stock market slows way down.
+End-of-day trading stocks have the most volume and the best setups the hour before close.
+The stock market slows after the first hour and a half of trading.

 Traders take a lunch and leave the trading to computers.
 The volume goes way down at that time.
-You need to understand what volume mean in stocks to truly understand how important it is.
+You need to understand what volume means in stocks to understand its importance truly.

 Specific hours provide the best trading opportunities.
-As traders, the goal is make a profit.
-In order to do so, it isn’t about patterns and support and resistance but also timing.
+As traders, the goal is to make a profit.

 Have you ever tried to trade in the middle of the day?
-Stocks trade sideways and volume is really low.
-It’s like watching paint dry.
-As day traders that is really painful to be apart of.
+Stocks trade sideways, and volume is really low.
+It’s like watching paint dry as day traders.
+That is painful to be a part of.

-There are many day trading tips you can follow but many times time of the day isn’t apart of those.
-If you day trade for a living, then you get a nice break in the middle of the day.
+There are many day trading tips you can follow, but many times, the time of the day isn’t a part of those.
+If you day trade for a living, you get a nice break in the middle of the day.

 Trade the open.
 Then trade power hour.
-Power hour stocks aren’t hard to find and end of day trading has good setups for whatever style of trading you excel in.
+Power hour stocks aren’t hard to find, and end of day trading has good setups for whatever trading style you excel in.

-Unless you’re swing trading stocks, you’re going to close out your positions.
+Unless you’re swing trading stocks, you’ll close out your positions.
 Day trading means you’re getting in and out of trades quickly.
-As a result, if you took a position before trading slowed down, then you’re going to want to close it out before the end of day.
+As a result, if you took a position before trading slowed down, you will want to close it out before the end of the day.

-Swing trading is a technique in which you buy a stock to hold overnight up to a couple of weeks.
+Swing trading is a technique in which you buy a stock to hold overnight for up to a few weeks.
 End of day trading works especially well if you’re going to hold a stock overnight.

 Another great part of swing trading is allowing traders under the PDT rule to get around it.
 The PDT rule limits the amount of day trades you’re allowed if your trading account is under $25,000.

-Any trading accounts under $25,000 get 4 day trades in a business week.
+Any trading accounts under $25,000 get four-day trades in a business week.
 As a result, you can be limited in your trading.
 However, swing trading allows you to bypass that rule by holding overnight.

 If you find a good setup, you can buy during the end of day trading and sell the following day.
-As a result, there’s a lot of potential in getting a better entry than people who get into the stock the following day.
+As a result, there’s a lot of potential in getting a better entry than people who enter the stock the following day.

 If you’re new to trading, open a Thinkorswim paper trading account with TD Ameritrade.
 Then you can practice swing trading power hour stocks and see how the end of day trading works for you.